2015-2016 Funded Projects

 Biomass Utilization: A Renewable Resource for Energy Production in California

 Project Leader: Yana Valachovic UC Cooperative Extension Del Norte and Humboldt Counties

 This RREA project evaluated and informed public dialogue on the merits of renewable resources in energy production and worked to increase UC’s internal capacity to understand biomass and the Community Choice Aggregation (CCA) program.
-CCA is a program that enables city and county governments to pool the electricity demand of their communities for the purpose of supplying electricity and local community leaders had expressed to us their interest in forming a CCA but need additional information before a decision was made.
+CCA is a program that enables city and county governments to pool the electricity demand of their communities for the purpose of supplying electricity and local community leaders had expressed to us their interest in forming a CCA but needed additional information before a decision was made.
 We produced workshops, developed fact sheets and resources for biomass and CCA’s, and also created a woody biomass website.
-One important impact of this RREA project is that State Assembly member Wood (D-Healdsburg) sponsored AB 1923, a legislative fix for BIOMAT the state biomass program, and in September 2016 the bill became law.
+One important impact of this RREA project is that State Assembly member Wood (D-Healdsburg) sponsored AB 1923, a legislative fix for BIOMAT, the state biomass program, and in September 2016 the bill became law.

 Development of Wild Pig (Sus scrofa) Damage Quantification App for Smartphone Use